V4Fire/Client/src/icons/b-icon/README.md

 * The component is functional.

-* The component can be used as flyweight.
+* The component can be used as a flyweight.

 * By default, the root tag of the component is `<svg>`.